Harlem's soul food legacy spot since '62. Think legendary fried chicken, mac & cheese, and cornbread that's to die for.

 Sylvia's has been a cornerstone of soul food in New York City since 1962, offering beloved dishes like baked mac and cheese, soul-stirring greens, and crispy fried chicken.

-Customers generally have a positive view of Sylvia's, praising its classic soul food and specific dishes like chicken and cornbread.
-However, some long-time patrons feel the quality and portion sizes have declined.
+Customers generally have a positive view of this soul food institution, praising its delicious classic dishes like fried chicken and cornbread.
+However, some long-time patrons feel the quality and portion sizes have declined, with one commenter calling it a tourist trap.

 Important Note